LebToki/Xampp-Dashboard/README.md

 Are you tired of sifting through a cluttered directory to find your projects and files?
 Look no further than our customized user interface designed specifically for your Laragon server.

-🚀 Pros & Devs love [XAMPP](https://apachefriends.org) and for sure will love our [laragon Dashboard](https://github.com/LebToki/xampp-Dashboard) since the combination of that stack makes it unbeatable!
+🚀 Pros & Devs love [XAMPP](https://apachefriends.org) and for sure will love our [XAMPP Dashboard](https://github.com/LebToki/xampp-Dashboard) since the combination of that stack makes it unbeatable!

 <br>